NikhilKalloli/Whatsapp-mongoDB/README.md

     npm install
     ```

 4. Setup Mongo Atlas:
-    Create an account on ``` https://www.mongodb.com/cloud/atlas/register``` and create a new `clustor`
+    Create an account on (MongoDB Atlas)[https://www.mongodb.com/cloud/atlas/register] and create a new `clustor`.

 5.Configure Database:
    Create a ```.env``` file in the project directory and add the Database credentials in a key-value pair

 6. Start the server: